 Now you know the best place to live in Spain, find out how

-There are many reasons that Expats love Spain.
+There are many reasons that Expats move to Spain.
 And this article has given you a great jumping-off point to find your perfect Spanish home.
+Check out our Moving to Spain guide for everything you need to get started.

 One thing Expats in Spain don’t love is the red tape and bureaucracy.
 But, a good Spanish Immigration lawyer can help with all your paperwork.
 You’ll need to find a visa or residence permit that suits, and then start the immigration process.